Aleksandar Džikić: Minnesota Timberwolves assistant coach

 In September 2005, after completing his 2005 Summer League coaching stint with the Minnesota Timberwolves at Target Center and coming back to Serbia where he had begun his head coaching duties at KK Atlas, Džikić suddenly received the Timberwolves' 3-year guaranteed contract offer for an assistant coaching position on their staff under incoming head coach Dwane Casey.
 Accepting the Timberwolves' offer entailed leaving the head coaching post at Atlas after only six weeks on the job, without a chance to coach a single official game.
 Thirty-four-year-old Džikić thus became the very first NBA assistant coach with no prior coaching experience in the United States at either the collegiate or professional level.
 Additionally, he became just the second European native to be hired as an NBA assistant coach, after Igor Kokoškov who got on the Los Angeles Clippers coaching staff in an assistant role in 2000.

-Only sixteen months removed from the team's brilliant 2004 playoff run that ended in the Western Conference final against the Kobe-and-Shaq Lakers, the Timberwolves were looking for a swift return to playoff contention following a disappointing season during which they made a coaching change, firing their longtime coach Flip Saunders around the 2005 All-Star break with the team out of a playoff position.
-During his first season at Minnesota, Džikić—working alongside newly named coach Casey's other assistants Johnny Davis, Rex Kalamian, and Vince Taylor—was tasked with working with rookies Rashad McCants and Bracey Wright.
+Only sixteen months removed from the team's successful 2004 playoff run that ended in the Western Conference final against the Kobe-and-Shaq Lakers, the Timberwolves were looking for a swift return to playoff contention following a disappointing season during which they made a coaching change, firing their longtime coach Flip Saunders around the 2005 All-Star break with the team out of a playoff position.
+During his first season at Minnesota, Džikić–working alongside newly named coach Casey's other assistants Johnny Davis, Rex Kalamian, and Vince Taylor–was tasked with working with rookies Rashad McCants and Bracey Wright.

 Casey got fired by the Timberwolves in January 2007 and replaced with Randy Wittman, one of his assistants.
 As a result of Casey's firing, Džikić got let go from his assistant coaching role though he stayed with the organization in scouting capacity until the end of the season.

 In late 2007, Džikić went back to Europe.